-While Apple is currently knew deep in the celebrity hacking PR scandal, its sustained time in the media limelight is not a result of luck or chance.
+While Apple is currently knee deep in the celebrity hacking PR scandal, its sustained time in the media limelight is not a result of luck or chance.
 Apple has strategically positioned its brand in the media to gain a strong and unwavering brand reputation.
 The following five tactics, when incorporated into your marketing/PR strategy, will serve to advance your authority and the quality of your performance of your startup.

-1) Be an Overall Watchdog
+1) Be An Overall Watchdog